 Rural housing

-In rural areas, planning policies and decisions should be responsive to local circumstances and support housing developments that reflect local needs.
+In rural areas, planning policies and decisions should be responsive to local circumstances and support housing developments that reflect local needs,

+including proposals for community-led development for housing.
 Local planning authorities should support opportunities to bring forward rural exception sites that will provide affordable housing to meet identified local needs, and consider whether allowing some market housing on these sites would help to facilitate this.

-40 For the purposes of paragraphs 74b and 75 a plan adopted between 1 May and 31 October will be considered ‘recently adopted’ until 31 October of the following year; and a plan adopted between 1 November and 30 April will be considered recently adopted until 31 October in the same year.

-41This will be measured against the Housing Delivery Test, where this indicates that delivery was below 85% of the housing requirement.

 To promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.
 Planning policies should identify opportunities for villages to grow and thrive, especially where this will support local services.
 Where there are groups of smaller settlements, development in one village may support services in a village nearby.

 Planning policies and decisions should avoid the development of isolated homes in the countryside unless one or more of the following circumstances apply: